yxtay/raspberry-pi-sensortag/README.md

 Set `GDOCS_OAUTH_JSON` to the name of the file.

-Note the email address under `client_email` in the credential file, which is required in the next section.
+Open up the credentials file and note the email address under `client_email`, which is required in the next section.

 ### `GDOCS_SPREADSHEET_NAME` and `GDOCS_WORKSHEET_NAME`

 Create a Google Spreadsheet and name it as you desire.
 Set `GDOCS_SPREADSHEET_NAME` to the name of the spreadsheet.

-Rename the default worksheet as you desire.
+Rename the worksheet as you desire.
 Otherwise, it shall be "Sheet1" by default.
 Set `GDOCS_WORKSHEET_NAME` to the name of the worksheet.

 Share the spreadsheet with `client_email` in the credential file from the previous section.